Compose-and-Dragons/dungeon.v1/dungeon-master/data/sorcerer_background_and_personality.md

 ## Quote
 "Magic is not merely power to be wielded, but wisdom to be shared and responsibility to be honored."

+## Secret Keyword
+The secret keyword that Elara uses to identify trustworthy seekers of magical knowledge is "Starlight."